1. In German, sentences begin with the subject or with the question word (wer, was, wohin, ...).

 This sentence doesn’t really tell us all that much - we need more details!

-If we beef it up a bit, we might get that:
+If we beef it up a bit, we might get this:

 am Montag wegen eines Meetings mit dem Zug nach München